 Its volume can be calculated using the equation:

 The surface area though depends on the type of prism.
 If it is a right prism, then the formula goes like this:

 A = 2 * B + P * h

 This is the basic information about the basic solid figures.
-There are very many of them and soon we hope to add most of them in the archive of this site.
+There are very many of them and soon we hope to add most of them in the archive of this site and know what does viagra do.
 In the mean time, you can practice what you learned about solid figures so far with the help of our free math worksheets below.